Caio Collet: Formula One

 In 2019, Collet was signed by the Renault Sport Academy.
-Collet was included in the academy's line-up when it was rebranded to Alpine F1 Team in 2021.
+He had his first taste of a Formula One car in the 2012 Lotus E20, during a demo run at Ibirapuera Park.
+Collet was included in the academy's line-up when it was rebranded to the Alpine Academy in 2021.
 At the start of 2023, Collet was dropped from the academy.
 Despite that, Collet explained that he was "still linked to Alpine" and is "still in contact".